St Hugo Coonawarra Cabernet Sauvignon 2021 Review: Structured and Self-Assured

 Food Pairing

-Red Leicester: Increased salivation and softened the edges without muting character.
+Red Leicester: Increased salivation and rounded the edges without muting character

 ATC Verdict: Is It Worth the Splurge?